tolitius/monr/README.md

 Another way to stop it would be to do it by its monitor that gets returned from a call to crate, but we'll discuss it a bit later.

-### "You" control the rate: an :inc-count function
+### You control the rate: an :inc-count function

 "crate", that we discussed briefly above, also returns things.
-Here is a map of these things it returns:
+Here is a map of these things:

 ```clojure
 {